THE ROYAL CONSTITUTION OF VOLLETNIA

 (c) Prior to relinquishing the Crown, the King shall establish his successor without interference from any group or body.
 During his reign he may establish, at his leisure, a Crown Prince, Princess or Regent to serve in the event of his untimely death or disability.

-(d) Should the King die or become unable to fulfill his duties on a permanent basis and not having chosen a successor; and having no declared successor to lay claim to the throne; a referendum shall be held to choose the succession of the King and; de facto, the House to which the line of Kings shall be chosen.
+(d) Should the King die or become unable to fulfill his duties on a permanent basis and not having chosen a successor; and having no declared successor to lay claim to the throne; from the list of Dukes of the Laandesraadt, a referendum shall be held to choose the succession of the King and; de facto, the House to which the line of Kings shall be chosen.

 Section 3.
 The Powers of the King on behalf of the People shall be,